manatlan/reqman4/README.md

 A complete rewrite of [reqman](https://github.com/manatlan/reqman). __It's a **prototype/poc**__ !
 Don't know yet if it will replace the original, but I wanted to have a new/cleaner/simpler version, with all good ideas from the original.

-**MAJOR CHANGES**: This prototype is more python based for vars & tests, and can display html in http-verb's doc (to be able to make human readable html reports).
+**MAJOR REASONS**: This prototype is more python based for vars & tests, and can display html in http-verb's doc (to be able to make human readable html reports).
 Syntax is simpler/cleaner (to be able to have a json-schema to valid yml/rml).
 And debugging is simpler.
+Switch mechanism is simpler (and no more trouble with defaults, coz the first switch is selected by default).
+Reqman conf is now "reqman.yml".

 Currently, the package provide a `rq` command (but will be `reqman` in the future)

-Major differences :
+Major technical differences :
 - licence gnu gpl v2 -> MIT
 - "uv" & (a lot) simpler (less features)
 - use httpx !
 - options are inverted (--i -> -i & (switch) -dev --> --dev)
 - step operator is always in uppercase (SET, CALL, 'VERB-HTTP' ).
 - reqman.conf -> reqman.yml, renamed !
-- switch mechanism based on "--key" in reqman.yml / scenars
+- switch mechanism based on "--key" in reqman.yml / scenars ... first one will be the default
 - scenars(*.yml) & reqman.yml are yaml/dict only !
 - scenars must(/can for compat) have a "RUN:" section (others keys are the global env)
 - tests are simple python statements